redsymbol/amitools/README.md

 typically way more important than execution time, this is the preferred behavior.
 If you want to disable this check, use the --nowait-exist option.
 This will cause ami-waiton to exit with an error if the AMI isn't immediately visible.
+(This option is only supported with states other than "exist", because that's what makes sense.)

 Very often, when using this command, you just want to block until the AMI is in an available state.
 Use ami-waiton-available as a